-Savvy hoteliers are generally more aware of hotel marketing strategies that will bring in more business for their hotel after conducting research and/or engaging in marketing experimentation.
+Savvy hoteliers are generally more aware of hotel marketing strategies that will bring in more business for their hotel after conducting research or engaging in marketing experimentation.
 But, are they aware of the things to avoid when marketing their hotel?
-Many marketing mistakes have been made by even the largest and most successful hotels, making it beneficial for hoteliers to be aware of these common fallacies in order to avoid them.
+Many marketing mistakes have been made by even the largest and most successful hotels, making it beneficial for hoteliers to be aware of these common fallacies to avoid them.

 The Top Hotel Marketing Mistakes